Renovation – a way to improve the energy efficiency of buildings and reduce operating costs

 Let’s build a better future!

 Investments in the renovation of public utility buildings are cost-effective due to the elimination of the costs associated with constructing new premises and, above all, through the increase in energy efficiency and the utilisation of existing spaces.
 In the case of historic buildings, the potential for savings in final energy consumption and its costs is extremely significant.
-It can range from 50 to even 93 percent on an annual basis.
-Given the above indicators, it’s clear that the use of modern systems in renovation allows for the re-adaptation of existing building resources and is also an environmentally friendly action.
+It can range from 50% to even 93% on an annual basis.
+Given the above indicators, it is clear that the use of modern systems in renovation allows for the re-adaptation of existing building resources and is also an environmentally friendly action.